 Of course, personalization has played a major role in its success.
 Today’s advertisers don’t guess at their audience.
 As a result of ever-improving tech, they’re able to pinpoint exactly who they want to target.
-More importantly, they can deliver the right post-click experience to each target audience.
+More importantly, they can deliver the right post-click landing page to each target audience.

 - More programmatic advertising: Programmatic’s sophistication continues to rise, and with it, businesses’ spending on the tactic.
 This year, advertisers are expected to spend $60 billion on programmatic advertising.
 This represents 84% of search and display spending in the US.
 Even more astonishing is the fact that by 2021, almost 88% of all US ad dollars will be spent on programmatic advertising.
 Investments in video, native, and mobile will propel its growth:

 - Adoption of ad automation: Marketing automation helps its users move faster and more efficiently by streamlining tedious tasks.
 As mentioned previously, however, this marketing automation has largely failed at improving experiences beyond the ad.
-If 1:1 personalization is to be achieved, an advertiser must be able to create one post-click landing page per target audience.
+If 1:1 personalization is to be achieved, an advertiser must be able to create one landing page per target audience.
 For most, doing this internally is too resource intensive.
 Outsourcing can be too expensive.
-The middle-ground is automation for the post-click experience.
-This could be, for example: heat map software, A/B testing software, or Post-Click Automation software, which combines both and then some.
+The middle-ground is automation for the post-click landing page.
+This could be, for example: heat map software, A/B testing software, or landing pgae Automation software, which combines both and then some.

 Ecommerce breaks barriers between online and offline

 For consumers, internet usage isn’t black and white.
 It’s not one device or the other, one place or the other, one channel or another, or any clear delineation that makes the lives of advertisers easier.